Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25255. DOI: 10.17520/biods.2025255 cstr: 32101.14.biods.2025255

 2 Wildlife Conservation and Monitoring Center, National Forestry and Grassland Administration, Beijing 100714, China

-3 School of Law, Qingdao University, Qingdao 266071, China
+3 School of Law, Qingdao University, Qingdao, Shandong 266071, China

-4 Shanghai University Of Political Science and LawShanghai 201701China
+4 Shanghai University of Political Science and Law, Shanghai 201701, China

-• Received:2025-07-02 Revised:2025-09-06 Accepted:2025-10-02
+• Received:2025-07-02 Revised:2025-09-06 Accepted:2025-10-02 Online:2025-11-20 Published:2025-12-26

-• Contact: Zhou Zhihua
+• Contact: Zhihua Zhou

 Abstract:

-Main Content: This paper is based on proposals for Appendices amendment presented during the third to the nineteenth Conference of the Parties (CoP) of CITES, and it focuses on the differences in proposal submitting and proposal passage rate of down-listing animals between developed and developing parties.
-Developed parties had more influence on CITES decisions, which may bring dilemmas to local conservation schemes of developing parties.
-The voting results of the Conference of the Parties show a tendency to tighten or maintain trade restrictions in cases involving "charming species".
-Based on the cases of giraffe and African elephant, the author analyzed the two reasons of tighten regulatory trend of voting, i.e. the differences in the status of species and the capacity for management in various countries, as well as the underlying interest games.
+Main Content: This paper is based on proposals for Appendices amendment presented from the third to the nineteenth Conference of the Parties (CoP) of CITES, and it focuses on the differences in proposal submitting and proposal passage rate of down-listing animals between developed and developing parties.
+The analysis reveals that developed parties had more influence on CITES decisions, which may bring dilemmas to local conservation schemes of developing parties.
+The voting results of the CoP show a tendency to tighten or maintain trade restrictions in cases involving “charming species”.
+Based on the cases of giraffe and African elephant, the paper analyzed the two reasons of tighten regulatory trend of voting, i.e. the differences in the status of species and the capacity for management in various countries, as well as the underlying interest games.
+This paper also briefly introduces the recent discussion of the CoP on improving the “one country one vote” mechanism.

-Conclusion: The influence of developed parties apparently higher than developing parties on Appendix proposals, such unequal distribution of influence is closely related to the voting scheme, i.e. one country one vote.
-This paper briefly introduced the recent discussion of the Conference of the Parties on improving the one country one vote” mechanism.
-The paper provides insights and references for China and other species range states to participate in the negotiation of relevant issues of CITES.
+Conclusion: The influence of developed parties is apparently higher than developing parties on Appendices proposals, such unequal distribution of influence is closely related to the voting scheme, i.e. one country one vote.
+The paper provides insights and references for China and other species range countries to participate in the negotiation of relevant issues of CITES.

 Key words: Appendices of CITES, proposals of species, influence of parties, trade regulatory, voting scheme